He’s been dubbed America’s Unluckiest Olympian.

 Once we understand glory is THE hunger that needs to get satisfied each morning, we are well on our way to simplifying our mornings and shooting to win.
 So let’s look at how we can get that glory tank filled to overflowing.

-3 Ways to fill the Glory tank each morning
+3 Ways to Fill the Glory Hunger Each Morning

 II Corinthians 3:18 says, “And we all, who with unveiled faces contemplate the Lord’s glory, are being transformed into his image with ever-increasing glory, which comes from the Lord, who is the Spirit.